entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 Run `ent check-env develop` after updating the CLI to determine if dependency versions have changed.

-Alternatively, deleting the `~/.entando` directory with `rm -rf ~/.entando` and then reinstalling the CLI per the instructions above will perform a clean install.
+Alternatively, deleting the `~/.entando` directory with `rm -rf ~/.entando` and then reinstalling the CLI, per the instructions above, will perform a clean install.
 This will also remove the private copies of JHipster, Entando Blueprint, etc.

 ## Available Commands